Powering Businesses on Renewable Energy

 For the largest corporations in the United States, renewable energy is becoming business as usual.
 This is as good news for the bottom line as it is for our planet.
 In fact, nearly half of the largest companies in the U.S. are already capturing significant business value by cutting emissions and using clean forms of energy to power their operations.

-Looking to the future, all companies – whether they are setting next generation targets or just setting them for the first time – will need to align their business strategy to the realities of climate science, all while seizing the financial opportunity these goals can unleash.
+Looking to the future, all companies – whether they are setting next generation climate or energy goals or just setting them for the first time – will need to align their business strategy to the realities of climate science, all while seizing the financial opportunity these goals can unleash.

 Corporate Renewable Energy Buyers’ Principles: Increasing Access to Renewable Energy

 Businesses are actively and successfully adding renewable energy to their own facilities and increasingly entering into contracts to buy or invest in offsite renewable energy.
 Even though cost-effective project opportunities currently exist, with billions of kilowatt hours still needed to meet their renewable energy goals, businesses face a variety of challenges accessing cost-effective projects on favorable terms.

 The Buyers’ Principles frame the challenges and the needs of large renewable energy buyers.
 The principles are intended to overcome these challenges and to add the corporate buyer perspective to discussions underway across the country on the future of our energy and electricity system.

 The Buyers’ Principles were launched by WWF and the World Resources Institute (WRI) in July, 2014 with 12 major companies.
 Word continues to spread and there are now 25 signatories.

 In total, these companies need 12.4 million megawatt hours of renewable energy – enough to power over 1.1 million homes – to meet their near-term goals and far more in the long-term.